-While everyone would prefer a good reputation, few use intentional actions to build a quality reputation they’re able to leverage into personal and organizational growth.
+While everyone would prefer a good reputation, few use intentional actions to build a quality reputation they can leverage into personal and organizational growth.

 The lack of attention in developing our reputation stems from the indirect nature in which it is built.

 We cannot control how others perceive us.
-Everyone has their own set of biases, and beliefs which filter their view on the world and the people in it.
+Everyone has their own biases and beliefs, which filter their view of the world and the people in it.

 We can be intentional with our actions and reactions.

-We can epitomize the reputation we wish to build and hope through a lifetime’s worth of effort that we someday earn it.
+We can epitomize the reputation we wish to build and hope through a lifetime’s effort that we someday earn it.

 7 Hard Ways to Build an Extraordinary Reputation in Business